seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/intro_temp_slides.md

 ==  !
 Each video should last about 3 minutes and *less than 5 minutes in any case*.
-The videos should be uploaded online (on Youtube, Vimeo, DaylyMotion...).
+The videos should be uploaded online (on Youtube, Vimeo, DailyMotion...).

 - *emlyon students only*: send me the links to the video on the dropbox of brightspace.
 - *other participants*: you can send me the links to the videos at levallois@em-lyon.com and I'll be happy to evaluate them.